TatyanaFilimonova/home-work-12/README.md

 All the sources collected and parsed in corutines.

 Disclamer: HTMLparser isn't really async, because feed() method call to methods that really are blocking.
-To awoid this there are 2 option: to rewrite of HTMLparser class totlly  or to try find already customized one.
+To avoid this there are 2 option:

+    - rewrite the HTMLparser class totally

+    - try to find already customized one.

-I didn't find the requirement to awoid blocking operations at all in HW12 description, so I've decided to left it as is.
+I didn't find the requirement to avoid blocking operations at all in HW12 description.
+So I've decided to left it as is.

 So run app.py and find the feed on http://127.0.0.1:5000